seanturner/draft-turner-ccmib/draft-turner-ccmib.md

                 appropriate table based on the cCDMStoreType and discarded from this table after the install operation is complete.
+            (4) other - The CDM will be processed based on family extension specific action.

             Note, setting the cCDMStoreRowStatus object to 'destroy' will discard the CDM."